JAndrassy/Regulator/README.md

 ### Monitoring
 * Telnet.ino - logging csv lines to telnet client and reading command characters sent from telnet client
-* CsvLog.ino - logging heating regulation to csv files on SD card or SPIFFS
+* CsvLog.ino - logging heating regulation to csv files on SD card
 * Stats.ino - count and store power consumption statistics
-* WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card or SPIFFS
+* WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card
 * Blynk.ino - control from everywhere with Blynk

-### Special
 * ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heater's consumption.
 Value is only logged to csv for evaluation (charts in Calc).
-It is an alternative to WemoInsight.ino.
-* WemoInsight.ino - functions to access Belkin WiFi switch.
-Can be used as an alternative to ConsumptionMeter.ino.

 ### Removed
 these are available in the git history: